slaser79/hitl-cli/README.md

 ### E. Codex CLI Notifications

 The `hitl-codex-notify` hook enables you to receive notifications on your HITL mobile app when Codex CLI completes a task.
-Unlike the Claude Code hook, this is a fire-and-forget notification system that keeps you informed about Codex activity without requiring interaction.
+Unlike the Claude Code hook, this is a fire-and-forget notification system that keeps you informed about Codex activity without allowing interaction.

 **Setup:**